|What is SCORE?|

 |What if I miss the assessment session—will I still be able to graduate?|

 - There will be limited opportunities for individuals who miss their assessment session to attend a make-up session.
 You will need to contact firstname.lastname@example.org for more information.
-Please remember that no diploma will be ordered for students who have not completed the assessment and had their AT HOLD removed.

 |Will there be make up sessions if I accidentally miss my scheduled assessment time?|